Rawalpindi

+Since Pakistan's independence, Rawalpindi has been at the center of many historic events, including an unsuccessful communist plot to overthrow the federal government in 1951; assassinations of two prime ministers, namely Liaquat Ali Khan in 1953 and Benazir Bhutto in 2007; the 1979 execution of former prime minister Zulfikar Ali Bhutto, overthrown in 1977; and the Ojhri Camp disaster in 1989 when an ammunition depot in Rawalpindi Cantonment, housing ammunitions for the Afghan mujahideen during the Soviet–Afghan War, exploded.
+The city has served as the focal point for all three successful military coups in Pakistan's history.
+It has also served as the de-facto federal capital of Pakistan, under Ayub Khan, from 1959 until Islamabad's establishment in 1967.

-Construction of Pakistan's new purpose-built national capital city of Islamabad in 1961 led to greater investment in the city provided by IMF and local banks, as well as a brief stint as the country's capital before the completion of Islamabad.
+The construction of Islamabad, the country's new purpose-built national capital city, in the 1960s led to greater investment in adjacent Rawalpindi, provided by the International Monetary Fund and local banks.
 Modern Rawalpindi is socially and economically intertwined with Islamabad, and the greater metropolitan area.
-The city is also home to numerous suburban housing developments that serve as bedroom-communities for workers in Islamabad.
-As home to the GHQ of the Pakistan Army and PAF Base Nur Khan, and with connections to the M-1 and M-2 motorways, Rawalpindi is a major logistics and transportation centre for northern Pakistan.
-The city is also home to historic havelis and temples, and serves as a hub for tourists visiting Rohtas Fort, Azad Kashmir, Taxila and Gilgit-Baltistan.
+The city is also home to numerous suburban housing developments that serve as bedroom-communities for the twin cities.
+As home to the General Headquarters (GHQ) of the Pakistan Army, the Joint Staff Headquarters (JS HQ) of the Pakistan Armed Forces, and Nur Khan Airbase of the Pakistan Air Force, and with connections to the M-1 and M-2 motorways, Rawalpindi serves as a major logistics and transportation centre for northern Pakistan.
+The city is home to historic havelis and temples, and serves as a hub for tourists visiting Rohtas Fort, Azad Kashmir, Taxila and Gilgit-Baltistan.

+Etymology

+Previously known as Fatehpur Baori, the city fell into decay during the Mongol invasions of the fourteenth century.
+Afterwards, the ruined city came in hand of the Gakhars and a chief named Jhanda Khan restored it naming it Rawalpindi in 1493, literally meaning the "Village of Rawal" in Punjabi.
+Some accounts propose that a group of ascetics named Rawals arrived in this area and established the town.

 History

 Origins

 The region around Rawalpindi has been inhabited for thousands of years.
-It was founded as a village by Bappa Rawal, and remained a regional town of less importance up until late 18th century when it became an important city within Mughal empire.
 Rawalpindi falls within the ancient boundaries of Gandhara, and is thus in a region containing many Buddhist ruins.
 In the region north-west of Rawalpindi, traces have been found of at least 55 stupas, 28 Buddhist monasteries, 9 temples, and various artifacts in the Kharoshthi script.

 To the southeast are the ruins of the Mankiala stupa – a second-century stupa where, according to the Jataka tales, a previous incarnation of the Buddha leapt off a cliff in order to offer his corpse to seven hungry tiger cubs.
-The nearby town of Taxila is thought to have been home to the world's first university.
-Sir Alexander Cunningham identified ruins on the site of the Rawalpindi Cantonment as the ancient city of Ganjipur (or Gajnipur), the capital of the Bhatti tribe in the ages preceding the Christian era.
+The nearby town of Taxila is thought to have been home to one of the early universities or education centres of South Asia.